Politics at Work: FAQ's Around Election Time

 FAQ's Around Election Day & Politics at Work

 Q: Do we have to provide time off to vote?

-With regards to time off, you need to ensure you follow your company’s state law.
-Most of the clients we serve are in the DC Metro area, so I wanted to point out the laws governing these states.
+With regards to time off, follow your company’s state law.
+Just as some state laws have no mandate and others require companies to allow time off with pay, the penalties for non-compliance can vary with fines from $50 to a Class A Misdemeanor charge.
+Most of our clients are in the DC Metro area, so I'm going to point out the laws governing these states:

 - DC has no specific law requiring time off to vote;

 - Maryland law proclaims every voter may take two hours; and

 - Virginia has no specific law requiring time off to vote.